skodjob/test-frame/README.md

 ## Provided functionality
 ### Kubernetes resource manager
-[KubeResoruceManager](test-frame-common/src/main/java/io/skodjob/testframe/resources/KubeResourceManager.java) provides management of resources created during test phases.
+[KubeResourceManager](test-frame-common/src/main/java/io/skodjob/testframe/resources/KubeResourceManager.java) provides management of resources created during test phases.
-Every Kubernetes resource created by `KubeResoruceManager` is automatically deleted at the end of the test, whether the test passed or failed.
+Every Kubernetes resource created by `KubeResourceManager` is automatically deleted at the end of the test, whether the test passed or failed.
 So the Kubernetes environment is clean before and after every test run and user do not need to handle it.
-Working with Kubernetes resources using `KubeResoruceManager` also provides proper wait for resource readiness.
+Working with Kubernetes resources using `KubeResourceManager` also provides proper wait for resource readiness.

 ### Fabric8 Kubernetes client and CMD client
-Instance of `KubeResoruceManager` contains accessible fabric8 kubernetes client and kubernetes cmd client.
+Instance of `KubeResourceManager` contains accessible fabric8 kubernetes client and kubernetes cmd client.
 These clients are initialized and connected to the test cluster based on the configuration provided by the env file, env variables, or kubeconfig.

 ### Test visual separation